Leaders in US Expat Tax Preparation

 Our Practice Areas

 From straightforward US Expat Tax Return filing and advisory services to very complex Tax Return filing and planning areas, we have the experts to support you in all situations.
-We are conveniently located in the US, Canada, the UAE and the UK to serve clients globally.
+We are conveniently located in the US, Canada, the UAE, the UK and Germany to serve clients globally.

 FBAR (Report of Foreign Bank and Financial Accounts)